Comparing Driven Brands (NASDAQ:DRVN) & Mister Car Wash (NYSE:MCW)

 Insider & Institutional Ownership

 22.4% of Driven Brands shares are held by institutional investors.
 Comparatively, 95.2% of Mister Car Wash shares are held by institutional investors.
 2.6% of Driven Brands shares are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Profitability